-The Added Value Created by Joining an FME
+The Added Value Created by Joining FME HighEFF

 Sustainability was an important key word for Øystein Fjørtoft (REMA 1000) when talking about the benefits of joining HighEFF.
 "I'm personally very interested in doing things in a sustainable way.
 Not only sustainable from an environmental perspective, but also from an economic and societal perspective".
 REMA 1000 will soon have switched from traditional refrigerants to CO2 for all its refrigeration in the whole country.
 "This enables us to save money, which in turn allows us to maintain competitive prices for our customers.
 It's environmentally sustainable, but also economically sustainable."